darkn3rd/script-tut/README.md

 It is unfortunate that there are a variety of terms, sometimes conflicting, used to describe consistent and common concepts found throughout many of these scripting languages.
 Here is a list of terms used within this tutorial:

+* **array** - *collection of elements (values or variables), each selected by one or more indices* [http://en.wikipedia.org/wiki/Array_data_type].
+A real array has its elements (items) ordered in a sequence that can be accessed by an integer index.
+Some languages, e.g. JavaScript, TCL, and AWK, mimic arrays where the indexes are actually strings, and are thus not organized in any sequential order.

 * **argument** - *item of information provided to a program when it is started.
 A program can have many command-line arguments that identify sources or destinations of information, or that alter the operation of the program* [http://en.wikipedia.org/wiki/Command-line_argument#Arguments].
 The term arguments used here is an abbreviated name of command-line arguments, and thus explicitly refers to arguments that are passed in from the command-line.

+* **associative array** is a *composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection* [http://en.wikipedia.org/wiki/Associative_array].
+These are sometimes called hash, hash table, map, collection, or dictionary.
+Some languages, such as JavaScript, TCL, and AWK simply call them arrays.

 * **flag** - special type of **option** (and thus a special type of **argument**) that is not proceeded or coupled with other data.
 The **flag** (also called a **switch**) represents binary state, on or off, or true or false, and its existence on the command line signifies an *on* or *true* state.